rohan328/codepath_cybersec/README.md

 # Kali

 **NOTE**
 I had already installed Kali on my computer so I didnt install it on a VM.
+There was no way to record the GIF during boot on a physical device so I recorded it using my phone.

 **Homework Instructions**: